 CRISPR 101: Cytosine and Adenine Base Editors

+Base editors chemically modify DNA bases without breaking the DNA backbone, sidestepping the problem of HDR vs. NHEJ entirely.
+The first two classes of base editors were cytosine base editors (CBEs) and adenine base editors (ABEs).
 CBEs mediate a C to T change (or a G to A change on the opposite strand).
 ABEs make an A to G change (or a T to C change on the opposite strand).
-This only accounts for four of 12 possible changes.
+Both are base transition editors: converting one purine base to the other or one pyrimidine base to the other.

-How do base editors work?
+How does base editing work?

-Base editing requires three elements.
-Broadly:
+Base transition editing requires three elements.
+They are, broadly:

 2. A gRNA targeting Cas to a specific locus